William Francis Brown

 Samuel Potter Brown III

-My furniture is hand made in my small shop in rural Virginia.
+My furniture is hand made in rural Virginia and Camden, Maine.

-I grew up on a tree farm in Chester County, PA (Sam Brown Nursery in Willistown) and served a two year apprenticeship with E. Townsend Moore, a cabinetmaker who had been a curator at Dupont's Wintertur Estate and Museum outside Wilmington, Delaware.
-He learned from Robert Treat Hogg who was part of the two centuries long legacy of Chester County fine furniture makers.
-Chester County furniture developed a unique style that stemmed largely from the 17th century Welsh Quaker settlers.
-Certain design features include use of line and berry holly inlay.
-Cherry and walnut were abundant local hardwoods.
-The Philadelphia makers, two hours ride to the East, were producing some of the finest furniture in the world, and that was another strong influence.
+I grew up on a tree farm in Chester County, PA and served an apprenticeship in the shop of E. Townsend Moore in Darling, PA (near Media, PA).
+Moore was a curator at the 'Historic Wintertur Estate and Museum' outside Wilmington, Delaware.
+He was part of a two centuries long legacy of Chester County fine furniture makers.
+Chester County furniture developed a unique style that stemmed largely from the 17th century Welsh, English Quakers, and Dutch settlers.
+Certain unique design features include use of line-and-berry holly inlay, paneled chests, and regional William & Mary period detail.
+Except for painted pine pieces, Federal inlay, and my windsor chairs, I exclusively use the abundant traditional local hardwoods: cherry, maple, and walnut.
+The Philadelphia makers, a three hour ride by horse to the East, were producing some of the finest furniture in the colonies.
+That style has been another strong influence on my work, especially with highly carved rococo pieces.